armincosta/render3D/README.md

-The source code is licensed under the MIT License: see LICENSE file
+The source code is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 License: see LICENSE file